kopecmaciej/fox-reader/README.md

 ### Voice Management

 1. Open the `Voice List` tab
-2. Browse available voices from the Piper voices repository
+2. Browse available voices from the Kokoros TTS repository
-3. Download desired voices, every downloaded voice is avaliable in `PDF Reader`, `Text Reader` and `Speech Dispatcher`
+3. Download desired voices; every downloaded voice is available in `PDF Reader`, `Text Reader`, and `Speech Dispatcher`
 4. Set favorite voice as default for `Speech Dispatcher` usage without specified model

 ### Speech Dispatcher Integration

-Fox Reader integrates with Speech Dispatcher through via app cli mode.
+Fox Reader integrates with Speech Dispatcher through the app's CLI mode.
-Special script located in `~/.config/speech-dispatcher/fox-reader.sh` will forward data and options properly.
-If `Fox Reader` is missing in `$PATH` you have to specify location by yourself in script.
+A special script located in `~/.config/speech-dispatcher/fox-reader.sh` will forward data and options properly.
+If `Fox Reader` is missing in `$PATH` you have to specify location by yourself in the script.

 ### CLI Usage